SakuraPuare/github-stats-analyzer/README.md

 *Read this in [中文 (Chinese)](README_CN.md).*

 This Python program analyzes a GitHub user's repositories to collect comprehensive statistics on:
-- 📈 Total additions and deletions across all repositories
+- 📈 Total additions and deletions across all repositories (including forks, but only counting user's own contributions)
 - 🔤 Lines of code per programming language
-- 📚 Detailed repository information (ignoring forked repositories)
+- 📚 Detailed repository information

 ![Example Output](./assets/sample_1.webp)
 ![Example Output](./assets/sample_2.webp)